Sarah Thomson

 I’ll take action to:

-Work with the hospital on park-and-ride options to ease parking pressures for staff, patients and visitors.
+Explore park-and-ride options in highly congested areas such as the University and the Hospital to solve parking pressures for staff, patients and visitors.

 Infrastructure